 The Servicemembers Civil Relief Act (the "Relief Act") and similar state laws apply to obligors who are members of the military on active duty, including members of the Army, Navy, Air Force, Marines, National Guard, Reserves, Coast Guard, and officers of the U.S. Public Health Service or the Oceanic and Atmospheric Administration assigned to duty with the military and certain other persons as specified in the Relief Act.
 Under the Relief Act, a borrower who enters military service after the origination of such obligor's receivable (including a borrower who was in reserve status and is called to active duty after origination of the receivable), may not be charged interest (including fees and charges) above an annual rate of 6% during the period of such obligor's active duty status, unless a court orders otherwise upon application of the lender.
-In addition to adjusting the rate of interest, the lender must forgive any such interest in excess of 6%.
+In addition to adjusting the rate of interest, the lender must forgive any such interest in excess of 6% during the period of such obligor's active duty status and for one year thereafter, unless a court orders otherwise.

 Application of the Relief Act or similar state laws would also adversely affect, for an indeterminate period of time, the ability of the servicer to collect full amounts of interest on certain of the receivables.
-In addition, the Relief Act and similar state laws impose limitations that would impair the ability of the servicer to foreclose on an affected receivable during the obligor's period of active duty status, and, under certain circumstances, during an additional three month period thereafter.
+In addition, the Relief Act and similar state laws impose limitations that would impair the ability of the servicer to foreclose on an affected receivable during the obligor's period of active duty status, and, under certain circumstances, during an additional nine month period thereafter.
 Thus, if a receivable goes into default, there may be delays and losses arising from the inability to exercise the trust's rights with respect to the receivable and related equipment in a timely fashion.